 Did something change, Nadra?
 Grammarly wants this semicolon changed to a colon.
 I don’t get it.
 I thought a semicolon joined two highly related sentences with no capital letter to start the second one.
 I thought the colon introduced the second sentence with a capital.
 I assume you are up on the current rules.

+Will this use of crap meet the Dunston level of propriety?
+It’s an odd way to use the brackets.
+But it works.
+What about “Oh s—” Would that work?
+Or “Oh s---”

+OKAY—NADRA, I’ve given you what you want.
+We traders would have liked to see more intro to these traders' personalities here.
+But your ‘boredom’ objection is well born out by others.
+So I will try to work these things back into the pages between here and 131 where Zev wakes up.
+I need more of his [and Jack’s] personality in advance of the wakeup.
+I also need more war, corruption, and capitalism.
+I also call you attention to the added story in bold somewhere in that wakeup chapter XXV.
+I’m really looking forward to your critique on that one.

 Okay, I give the lady her way.
 I don’t need it that badly at this point.
 Did you look at page 154 and after?
 We head-hop from Chantelle to Jack.
 I think it works.

-.
+Okay, I see where you’re going.
+But it needs another word or two for clarity.
 It could start with “Jackass” or donkey’s backside.
 Maybe, “Who wants to protect the proverbial horses rear?”

-YOU US
+YOU USE THIS WORD, I DON’T. WILL OUR READERS BE COMFORTABLE WITH GRADY USING IT.
+I WOULDN’T BE, BUT AS YOU KNOW—I’M IN THE WRONG GENERATION

 You’ve completely lost me on this one.
 Dollop of Daisy.
 Yo better know what yo doin’.